stefanzero/fruitpal/README.md

   directory contains the configuration files and .rst files (restructured text) for Sphinx.

+* build

-  This directory contains the files for the
+  This directory contains the output HTML files from Sphinx.

 The main directory includes a number of Bash scripts and configuration
 files: